 Fresh, high-quality ingredients make for the best guacamole recipe.
-The secret to making amazing chunky guacamole at home is all in the preparation of the tomato.
+The secret to making amazing homemade guacamole is all in the preparation of the tomato.
 Find out the best way to create delicious guac in your own kitchen.
 This easy and delicious version is sure to be your new favorite!

 THE SECRET TO SUPER AMAZING HOMEMADE GUACAMOLE

-And the secret was… There was no secret.
+…there was no real secret or secret ingredient.
 There were no fancy ingredients, no special technique… NOTHING.
 Just years of making it and getting a feel for what worked best and what tasted the greatest.

 Well.
 This baker, who always needs a recipe, wasn’t having it.
 So I took to making my own guacamole, with a general “these are the ingredients I use” list from her.
 After many combinations, I came up with what I feel are the best ratios for homemade guacamole with a tiny little secret to keep things chunky.